dinnozap/IntraWebOS/README.md

 # IntraWebOS
-IntraWebOS is a automatic Intranet deployer
+IntraWebOS is an automatic Intranet deployer